GLOBAL MARKETS-Stocks and euro sag ahead of expected ECB rate hike

 ECB hawkishness to moderatehttps://tmsnrt.rs/44226op

-(Additional reporting by Harry Robertson in London and Rae Wee in Singapore; Editing by Christina Fincher)
+(Additional reporting by Harry Robertson in London and Rae Wee in Singapore; Editing by Christina Fincher and Toby Chopra)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))